prashnerd/slate/source/index.html.md

 And hey, here's another paragraph to *really* fill this bit out.
 LALALALA APIs ARE AWSOME WOOOOOOOOO.
 Do you like my ninja on the right?
 It did *not* take me all night, I swear!
 This introduction though.
 Really feels like the ramblimgs of a madman doesn't it? ***Or*** maybe that's what I *want* you to think!
 Isn't that *spooooooooky*?
 Have I written enough yet?
 Hmm, doesn't quite look like it is...
 Tell you what: I won't tell if *you* don't!

-To fill space To help you understand this document better, here are some examples of the types of "*alerts*" you can expect to see.
+<s>To fill space</s> To help you understand this document better, here are some examples of the types of "*alerts*" you can expect to see.

 <aside class="notice">NOTICE <em>NOTICE</em> <strong>NOTICE</strong> <strong><em>NOTICE</em></strong> </aside>
 <aside class="warning">WARNING <em>WARNING</em> <strong>WARNING</strong> <strong><em>WARNING</em></strong> </aside>